 Quick, cost-effective way to reduce emissions

 EU aims to reduce transport emissions and dependence on oil.
 The target is to increase the use of renewable energy in transport by 2020, so that its share will account to 10% of energy content of fuels.
+The legislation for 2030 is still under way.
 All in all, the EU provides the legal framework designed to guide the development in the right direction, whether it concerns emissions from transport, alternative fuels or legislation on biofuels.